 Beginners feel more comfortable using systems with basic functionality.
 Make sure the platform suits your style and needs at the moment.
 An overabundance of extra features may only impair your analysis.
 For instance, many Forex traders begin with MT4 and switch to MT5 later.
 This is an easy move when you use the most flexible Forex platform from ForexTime.

 Here is a tip to help you see whether the system is truly useful.
-How much of its functions will you use regularly?
+How many of its functions will you use regularly?
 Anything under 80% means that it may be too sophisticated.

 5. Stability of performance